AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       call bl_deallocate(a)
       call bl_deallocate(b)

-The downside of this is we have to use pointer instead of allocatable.
-This means we must explicitly free the memory via bl_deallocate and we need to declare the pointers as contiguous for performance reason.
+The downside of this is we have to use :fortran:`pointer` instead of :foratran:`allocatable`.
+This means we must explicitly free the memory via :fortran:`bl_deallocate` and we need to declare the pointers as :fortran:`contiguous` for performance reason.

 Abort and Assertion
 ===================

-amrex::Abort(const char\* message) is used to terminate a run usually when something goes wrong.
-This function takes a message and write it to stderr.
+:cpp:`amrex::Abort(const char * message)` is used to terminate a run usually when something goes wrong.
+This function takes a message and writes it to stderr.
 Files named like Backtrace.rg_1_rl_1 (where rg_1_rl_1 means process 1) are produced containing backtrace information of the call stack.
-In Fortran, we can call amrex_abort from the amrex_error_module, which takes a Fortran character variable with assumed size (i.e., len=\*) as a message.
+In Fortran, we can call :fortran:`amrex_abort` from the :fortran:`amrex_error_module`, which takes a Fortran character variable with assumed size (i.e., :fortran:`len=*`) as a message.

-AMREX_ASSERT is a macro that takes a Boolean expression.
-For debug build (e.g., DEBUG=TRUE using the GNU Make build system), if the expression at runtime is evaluated to false, amrex::Abort will be called and the run is thus terminated.
-For optimized build (e.g., DEBUG=FALSE using the GNU Make build system), the AMREX_ASSERT statement is removed at compile time and thus has no effect at runtime.
+:cpp:`AMREX_ASSERT` is a macro that takes a Boolean expression.
+For debug build (e.g., ``DEBUG=TRUE`` using the GNU Make build system), if the expression at runtime is evaluated to false, :cpp:`amrex::Abort` will be called and the run is thus terminated.
+For optimized build (e.g., ``DEBUG=FALSE`` using the GNU Make build system), the :cpp:`AMREX_ASSERT` statement is removed at compile time and thus has no effect at runtime.
 We often use this as a means of putting debug statement in the code without adding any extra cost for production runs.
 For example,

+.. highlight:: c++

 ::

       AMREX_ASSERT(mf.nGrow() > 0 && mf.nComp() == mf2.nComp());

-Here for debug build we like to assert that MultiFab mf has ghost cells and it also has the same number of components as MultiFab mf2.
-If we always want the assertion, we can use AMREX_ALWAYS_ASSERT.
+Here for debug build we like to assert that :cpp:`MultiFab mf` has ghost cells and it also has the same number of components as :cpp:`MultiFab mf2`.
+If we always want the assertion, we can use :cpp:`AMREX_ALWAYS_ASSERT`.